adarnimrod/ssh-ca/README.rst

 To ease development :code:`make clean`, :code:`make lint` and :code:`make test` are available.
-It's recommended to add :code:`make lint`  and :code:`make test` to to your Git pre-commit and pre-push hooks accourdingly.
+It's recommended to add :code:`make lint`  and :code:`make test` to to your Git pre-commit and pre-push hooks accordingly.
 Also, this repo has `pre-commit <http://pre-commit.com/>`_ configured.

 License